What's inside an op-amp?

 The diagram, captured for a 10 kΩ resistor, makes perfect sense: I = V/R, so if R is constant, the current through a resistive load should be directly proportional the applied voltage.

-As it turns out, the resistance of a FET is strongly dependent not only on the Vgs input signal, but also on the potential between its drain and source terminals.
+As it turns out, the resistance of a FET is strongly dependent not only on the Vgs input signal, but also on the potential across its drain and source terminals.
 In particular, for any given Vds past a modest threshold, the transistor appears to be a (nearly) constant-current device.
 In the plot, the current stays at 800 µA +/- 10% for Vds all the way from 0.5 to 9 V.

 The long-tailed pair